SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/EPM/EPM_I-DOCSIS/I-DOCSIS_deployment.md

 uid: I-DOCSIS_deployment
 ---

-# EPM I-DOCSIS deployment
+# EPM Integrated DOCSIS deployment

-To deploy the I-DOCSIS branch of the EPM Solution:
+To deploy the Integrated DOCSIS branch of the EPM Solution:

 1. Make sure the latest DataMiner feature release version is installed.